Great Sphinx of Giza: Beard

-The Sphinx may have also had a ceremonial pharaonic beard, possibly added subsequent to the original construction.
-If the beard had been an original part of the Sphinx, Egyptologist Vassil Dobrev suggested the beard would have damaged the chin of the statue upon falling.
+During excavation, fragments of a ceremonial pharaonic beard were found between its forepaws at the base of its chest.
+The beard was most likely original to the construction of the Sphinx, and it broke and was reassembled at a later time, most likely during Thutmose IV's restoration.
+Egyptologist Vassil Dobrev suggested the beard would have damaged the chin of the statue upon falling.
 Residue of red pigment is visible on areas of the Sphinx's face, and traces of yellow and blue pigment have been found elsewhere on the Sphinx, leading Mark Lehner to suggest the monument "was once decked out in gaudy comic book colours".